Friendlybutnotyourfriend/Bruce--Signal-Direction-Finder/README.md

 # :shark: Bruce

+Bruce - DF *currently in development*
+A fork of Bruce containing the addition of a new menu function - DF.
+DF will allow the user to utilise their Bruce device, fitted with external antenna, as a Signal Direction Finder for other WiFi and Bluetooth devices, in particular Airtags and others using passive advertising.
+Currently optimised for Lilygo T-Embed CC1101/Plus, more coming soon.

 Bruce is a versatile ESP32 firmware that supports a ton of offensive features focusing on facilitating Red Team operations.
 It also supports M5stack and Lilygo products and works great with Cardputer, Sticks, M5Cores, T-Decks and T-Embeds.